Hudaalghazouli/Credit-Risk-SupervisedMachineLearning/README.md

 # Supervised Machine Learning - Predicting Credit Risk

-In this assignment, I build a machine learning model to decide if the loan will be approved or not.
+In this assignment, I built a machine learning model to decide if the loan will be approved or not.

 ## Study the models